CodeYourFuture/CYF-Workshops/git-cli/branching.md

 🎯 Goal: Checkout a new branch using the Git CLI

-We need to create a **branch** so we can start making changes independently from `main`.
+We need to create **branches** so we can start making changes independently from other branches.
-We can do this with the Git CLI.
-We'll need an appropriate branch name for the changes.
+Let's use the Git CLI to do this:

 ## Steps 👣